Who said there is nothing new under the sun? Scientists discover about 18,000 new species every year.

-By 1998 Michael and Robert had reached their conclusion.
+In 1998, more than a decade into their research, Michael and Robert reached a conclusion.
 The specimens were not a new species, not even a new genus, but a new family of squids (a broader category than genus).

-Since then, the bigfin has been caught on tape more times, always at impressive depths, and usually near the ocean floor.
+Since then, the bigfin has been caught on tape more times, always at impressive depths and usually near the ocean floor.

 4. Kipunji monkey

-And after thoroughly examining it, they realized it was not only a new species, but a new genus.
+And after thoroughly examining it, they realized it was not only a new species but a new genus.

 The Kipunji, as locals call it, lives in Tanzania, in high-altitude forests.